-The Municipal Register is the list of heritage properties that are regulated by the City of Burlington under the Ontario Heritage Act.
+The Municipal Heritage Register (the Register) is the list of heritage properties that are regulated by the City of Burlington under the Ontario Heritage Act.

-The Municipal Register contains two types of properties:
+The Municipal Heritage Register contains two types of properties:

 These properties may be privately or publicly owned.
 View a map showing all the properties in the Register.